 When the pressure is relieved, your nerves and discs have room to breathe, and pain relief follows.
 Your physical therapist can adjust the amount of traction force, the amount of time force is applied and the angle of traction by using computer software.

 How Spinal Decompression Therapy Is Performed

-Your NYC therapist clearly instructs you on the correct position to take when you get on the traction table.
+Your Brooklyn therapist clearly instructs you on the correct position to take when you get on the traction table.
 It may be either face up or face down.
 Once you’re on the motorized table, you notice that the bottom half of the table is movable.
 A harness is placed around your hips and attached to the lower part of the table near your feet.
 By moving the lower part of the table, your therapist is able to create the appropriate traction to suit your specific requirements.